US cuts Mexico’s aviation safety rating, curbing new flights

 Delta said its own service to Mexico is not affected by the downgrade, and it will continue to operate all its flights there normally.
 Delta might have to issue new tickets, however, to customers who used Delta to book a flight operated by Aeromexico.

+Mexico has been by far the most popular international destination for Americans during the pandemic.
+In the first two months of this year, U.S. citizens took more than 800,000 trips to Mexico, accounting for 42% of all foreign air travel by Americans in that period, according to figures from the U.S. Commerce Department.

+FAA safety ratings of other countries are designed to measure those countries’ oversight of its airlines but do not mean that the airlines are unsafe.
 The FAA said it will increase scrutiny of Mexican flights to the United States, but the downgrade does not immediately affect current flights.

 The FAA decision to lower Mexico from “Category 1” to “Category 2” puts it in a group of countries that includes Bangladesh, Pakistan and Thailand.